Claire Ward: Voting record

 The Labour Party was in Government throughout Ward's time in Parliament.
-As of the end of 2009, Ward has rebelled against the Government's stated or majority position 19 times out of 2,629 votes she has attended, a rebelling rate of 0.72%.
-She has on occasion voted against her party line on changes to the schedule of the House of Commons, and the Government's position on reform of the House of Lords.
+As of the end of 2009, Ward had rebelled against the Government's stated or majority position 19 times out of 2,629 votes she attended, a rebelling rate of 0.72%.
+On occasion she voted against her party line on changes to the schedule of the House of Commons, and the Government's position on reform of the House of Lords.
 In 2004, she voted with the Conservatives in favour of introducing a ban on the "reasonable chastisement" of children.
 In 2008, on a free vote, Ward voted against her party's majority position on abortion, where she unsuccessfully voted in several separate bills for a reduction in the time when an abortion can be carried out from 24 weeks.

 Post-parliamentary career

 From June 2011 until its closure in March 2015, Ward was executive director of the Independent Pharmacy Federation.
 In April 2015, Ward became the Chair of Pharmacy Voice, an association of trade bodies representing community pharmacy contractors.
 She resigned this role in April 2017 as part of the Pharmacy Voice's closure.
 Claire Ward was Chief Executive of the Institute for Collaborative Working from January 2019 to January 2022.
 She also continues roles in the pharmacy sector with the Pharmacists Defence Association and as Chair of Sigma Pharmaceuticals Annual Conference.
-She is Governor of the University of Hertfordshire since September 2018.
-She has been a Non Executive Director of Sherwood Forest Hospitals NHS Foundation Trust since May 2013 and was appointed chair in October 2021.
+She has been a Governor of the University of Hertfordshire since September 2018.
+She became a Non Executive Director of Sherwood Forest Hospitals NHS Foundation Trust in May 2013 and was appointed chair in October 2021.

+Mayor of the East Midlands

+In August 2023, she was selected as Labour and Co-operative candidate to be the first mayor in the 2024 East Midlands mayoral election.
+In May 2024 she was elected to this position.

+She subsequently announced that she would stand down as chair of the Hospitals Trust.
+At the same time, she said her first few months would involve building partnerships with those who could help her make changes over her massive region, using the £1.14 billion devolution deal covering 30 years, for transport, housing, skills, education, the economy and net-zero strategy in the huge East Midlands region.
+'We have been massively underfunded and under-invested in as a region, and it is really important we take those new powers and that funding from Westminster, we bring it in to this region and we decide our own priorities.'

+Family life

+When she was aged 28, Claire Ward met John Simpson, a plumber four years older than her, with his own business in Wembley, at a birthday party in Watford.
+They announced their engagement two years later.
+She married in 2003, and her first child, in 2005, was stillborn.
+She has subsequently had two further children.